 I spend the next couple of hours reviewing my notes and doing Astronomy sample quizzes.
 I am thrilled that the information is sticking in my head with everything.
 I was struggling a bit with the past two chapters, so this study session is proving to be very beneficial.

 After I finish, I decide to continue editing my story.
 I am on the last few chapters and should be done by June.
-The story is turning out great, although I am having a lot of difficulty editing the relationship dynamic between Sarah, George and Paul.
+The story is turning out great, although I am having a lot of difficulty editing the relationship dynamic between Selena, George and Paul.
 It just feels so close to home.

 Not being able to take it anymore, I decide to take a break.
 Right now, any type of romance fills me with agony.

 I walk over to the library sofa and take a seat while reading through my cell phone.
 My eyes keep scanning my messages to see if Michael has responded.
 Still no luck.

 I look up and see Abby standing in front of me.
 She smiles, but I can see in her eyes that she is in crisis.
 Her eyes are a bit red as she looks down at me.

 “Hey you,” I say, and pat the seat next to me.
 “It’s been a while.”

 Abby takes a seat beside me.
 “It sure has been.”

 I can tell she really wants to talk to me, but doesn’t know where to begin.
 She has that quiet look on her face.

 Abby sighs deeply.
 “What isn’t going on Liz!
 My life feels like a total wreck!”